httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 not required to retain the cookie for the specified duration.
 In fact, user agents often evict cookies due to memory pressure or privacy concerns.

-The user agent MUST limit the maximum value of the Max-Age attribute.
+There are no limitation to the Max-Age value for the server, but The user agent MUST limit the maximum value of the received Max-Age attribute values.
 The limit SHOULD NOT be greater than 400 days (34560000 seconds) in duration.
-The RECOMMENDED limit is 400 days in duration, but the user agent MAY adjust the limit (see {{cookie-policy}}).
-Max-Age attributes that are greater than the limit MUST be reduced to the limit.
+The RECOMMENDED limit for user agent is 400 days in duration, but he user agent MAY adjust the shorter limit (see {{cookie-policy}}).
+Max-Age attributes value that are greater than the limit MUST be reduced to the limit by user agent.

 NOTE: Some existing user agents do not support the Max-Age attribute.
 User agents that do not support the Max-Age attribute ignore the attribute.